svene/2026-07-26_quarkus-hexagon-demo-mm-per-tech/docs/README.md

 ## For Future Sessions

-**If you need to regenerate this documentation:**

-1. Read `recreate-architecture-docs.md` - it contains all the instructions
-2. Follow the step-by-step process for extracting data from code
-3. Regenerate each file in order (flows → participants → flow reference → architecture flow)
-4. Run validation checks
-5. Update memory system if process changed

-**You don't need to ask Claude to explain the system again** - just point Claude to `recreate-architecture-docs.md` and it will know exactly what to do.
+**If you need to regenerate this documentation:** invoke the `recreate-architecture-docs` skill (`/recreate-architecture-docs`) - it contains all the instructions, including a first step that diffs what actually changed so you don't over-rewrite files whose content (class/method/topic names) survived the change intact.

+**If you just changed one endpoint, handler, API/SPI, service, topic, or module:** the `update-architecture-docs` skill can fire on its own for this - or invoke it directly - to make the single-section edit without touching the rest of the file.